 - Actress Emma Stone

 - Actress Rachel Bloom

 Sexism in Acne and the Media

-You may have noticed that not many celebrities in this post have been very vocal about their acne, while most prefer to keep it very low key.
+You may have noticed that not many famous people with acne in this post have been very vocal about their skin condition, while most prefer to keep it very low key.
 This is part of a bigger issue in the world of acne and skin care that affects both men and women negatively.

 Women, and especially their appearance, are heavily scrutinized in the media 📺, which is why Jenner and Thorne may have felt obligated to discuss their acne rather than simply letting it be known, like Bieber.
 The media objectifies women, and even if a woman doesn’t care about this attention, it is always there.

 Men, on the other hand, are often given more space to be themselves without having their appearance questioned at every turn.
 Bieber’s acne is clearly visible, but it only comes up in passing in a few articles about their careers, whereas the women mentioned here have multiple articles dealing specifically with their skin.
 Because of the endless spotlight on female appearance, Thorne and Jenner are forced to dedicate some of their publicity to their acne rather than their careers 🌟.

 Still, this doesn’t mean men have it easy.
 It simply means they struggle with different things when it comes to acne and the media.
 Many men are uncomfortable sharing their skin care struggles because acne is seen as a “girl thing.”
 Instead of posting encouraging things about loving their skin and making it through periods of low self-esteem due to their acne, many men are forced to stay silent, making them feel even more isolated 🤵.